 It’s currently unclear if the Blackphone will support the logging and archiving of business communications conducted on the smartphone, an unacceptable condition for regulated organizations, such as financial services and healthcare firms.

 Blackphone’s go-it-alone approach to security contrasts dramatically with BlackBerry’s end-to-end enterprise mobility management (EMM) solution.
 The BlackBerry Enterprise Service 10 (BES10) platform provides IT with a single console for managing corporate-issued or personal BlackBerry, iOS and Android devices.
-BBM Protected also enables CIOs to rest assured that their workers are messaging each other securely and privately.
+BBM Enterprise (formerly known as BBM Protected) also enables CIOs to rest assured that their workers are messaging each other securely and privately.
 By infusing security and control within every segment – device, EMM server and network – of the end-to-end digital journey, BlackBerry has attracted the business of some of the most security conscious and highly regulated organizations in the world.

 (As of February 2015, BlackBerry holds 70+ security certifications and approvals from governments.)